SciLifeLab/TIDDIT/README.md

     --orientation - the pair orientation, use this setting to override the automatic orientation selection

-    -p - the minimum number of discordant pairs used to all a variant.
+    -p - the minimum number of discordant pairs/ supplementary alignments used to call a variant.
 Default is 8

-        -q - the minimum mapping quality of the discordant pairs forming a variant.
+        -q - the minimum mapping quality of the discordant pairs/supplementary aignments forming a variant.
 Default value is 10.

         -c - the library coverage.
 Default is calculated from average genomic coverage.